All Episodes

 Too much has happened too fast.

-And particularly these days, I mean you can make an argument for working with uh the guy on the across the aisle in the 1950s or the nineteen twenties uh when uh they were small manageable bills crafted uh by the people who were introducing them in the Senate or introducing them in the House wasn't these vast entourages back then.
+And particularly these days, I mean, you can make an argument for working with the guy across the aisle in the 1950s or the 1920s when they were small manageable bills crafted by the people who were introducing them in the Senate or introducing them in the House.

-A three thousand page bill is a perversion of government.
+The 3,000-page bill is a perversion of government.

 Nobody knows what's in it.

-Right now even the people who make the laws supposedly are entirely ignorant of what's in them.
+Right now, even the people who make the laws, supposedly, are entirely ignorant of what's in them.

-That guy John Conyers remember when people were talking about how the it ought to be a requirement that every law be read in full on the floor of the House or the Senate and that every Congressman and Senator ought to be obligated to read the law and he said it wouldn't make any difference because I would need a lawyer with me to tell me what it all means.
+That guy, John Conyers, do you remember when people were talking about how it ought to be a requirement that every law be read in full on the floor of the House or the Senate, and that every congressman and senator ought to be obligated to read the law?

-He's a legislator he doesn't know what the laws he's inflicting on you mean.
+He doesn't know what the laws he's inflicting on you mean.

 And he says he doesn't have time to do it.

-This is a guy by the way it's out there on YouTube.
+This is a guy, by the way, it's out there on YouTube.

-Is it Detroit or Chicago John Conyers lives in?
+Is it Detroit or Chicago, John Conyers lives in?

-I think it's Detroit actually uh going flying back home on his little commuter plane and somebody uploaded a video to YouTube of John Conyers with all the time in the world uh browsing that month's issue of Playboy.
+And somebody uploaded a video to YouTube of John Conyers with all the time in the world browsing that month's issue of Playboy.

-So maybe if you could you know like the play the Playboy centerfold their three pages you have to unfold it uh and uh 'cause the girls now are too big to fit in just a double page spread, so Heff introduced the centerfold.
+And because the girls now are too big to fit in just a double-page spread, so Heff introduced the centerfold.

 And that's how you should think of a law.

-It's one thing, you know, you might have to fold it out, have a it might be a bit long, a bit complicated, so like a Playboy centerfold you should be able to to fold it out and see what's fully in it.
+So like a Playboy centerfold, you should be able to fold it out and see what's fully in it.

-Where you have these fake, phony showdowns.
+Government by continuing resolution is a perversion, where you have these fake, phony showdowns.

-All the government programs will still be so it's a phony, stupid perils of Pauline, tire to the railway track, the Republican guy in the top hat with the big twirly mustache, laughing and cackling maniacally as the train roars down on the helpless little girl tied to the of American government, tied to the tracks.
+So it's a phony, stupid, perils appalling, tire to the railway track, the Republican guy in the top hat with the big twirly mustache laughing and cackling maniacally as the train roars down on the helpless little girl tied to the American government.

 We all know it's rubbish.

-Continuing resolutions and nonsense, phony crisis.
+Continuing resolutions are nonsense, phony crisis.

-And Republicans at some point have to restore accountable government and say we're not going to go along with this.
+And Republicans at some point have to restore accountable government and say, we're not going to go along with this.

 We're not going to go along with this.

-You want to put a number on Obamacare and fund Obamacare, let's have a bill to fund Obamacare.
+You want to put a number on Obamacare and fund Obamacare?

-Nancy Pelosi doesn't know what's in it, Nancy Pelosi says there's nothing more to be cut.
+Nancy Pelosi says there's nothing more to be cut.

 There are no parliamentary debates anymore.